 From the above the comparation between both zinc alloys, different zinc alloys can be used in different industrial applications.
 Depends on the specific demand in various industries, we can select Zamak for high-volume, thin-walled die-cast parts where cost and ease of casting matter, but ZA alloys for stronger, wear-resistant components, especially in bearing and structural applications.

-Zinc-Aluminum Alloys And Zamak Alloys Die Casting Study Cases
+Different Application For Zinc-Aluminum And Zamak Alloys

-Zinc-aluminum Alloys Die Casting Study Case
+Automotive Gearbox Housing -ZA Alloys Die Casting Study Case

 Car Key Case Cover-Zamak Alloys Die Casting Study Case